Knexyce/kfv/README.md

-# kfv_bash
+# Knexyce Fork Virus

 **Warning: This script contains code with malicious intent and must be used responsibly.
 Running this script can cause severe damage to systems, including crashes and data loss.**

 ## Overview

-`kfv_bash` is a Python script that demonstrates the behavior of fork bombs and other resource-exhaustion exploits.
+`kfv` is a Python script that demonstrates the behavior of fork bombs and other resource-exhaustion exploits.
 It is intended for educational and research purposes only, to understand how such attacks work and how to defend against them.

 **Do not run this script on production systems or without explicit consent from the system owner.**